-Thanks to the intrinsic properties of DEVS models, the "Coupled Maintenance and Scheduling Production" model (Coupled-MaintSchedProd, or CMSP for short) is composed of the previously described models linked together (see Fig. 3(d)).
+Thanks to the intrinsic properties of DEVS models, the "Coupled Maintenance and Scheduling Production" model (CoupledMaintSchedProd, or CMSP for short) is composed of the previously described models linked together (see figure 3(d)).
 It constitutes the "building bloc" (i.e. an elementary component) of our parametrized simulation model to be optimized through an optimization tool.

 4.6.
-Modeling through a graphical user interface
+Modeling through a Graphical User Interface